jszurlewicz/jszurlewicz/README.md

 ---

 ## 🚀 Key Projects
-- **📈 Demand Forecasting Model**: Developed a predictive model for demand forecasting that improved accuracy by 20% for a major retail client in Brazil.
+- **📊Master Production Schedule**: Developed a predictive model for demand forecasting that improved accuracy by 20% for a major retail client in Brazil.
+- **📊Material Requirements Planning**: Created a tool using Python and SQL to optimize inventory levels, resulting in a 15% reduction in excess stock.
-- **📊 Inventory Optimization Tool**: Created a tool using Python and SQL to optimize inventory levels, resulting in a 15% reduction in excess stock.
+- **📊Vendor Managment Inventory**: Created a tool using Python and SQL to optimize inventory levels, resulting in a 15% reduction in excess stock.

 ---